SirNomzAlot/DeadCatEngine/README.md

 # DeadCatEngine
-A scuff game engine made for APCS in high school.
+A "game engine" made for APCS in high school.
-Will it work? probly.
-Will it work well? probly not.

-It is written in java 8 and is essentially a wrapper for javafx.

- It has been updated and fiddled with since.
+The engine is written for java 8 and essentially wraps javafx This version has been updated since high school.